Middle-Square Weyl Sequence RNG: Initialization

 The numbers eventually square out to random data, but it takes about five iterations before this happens.
 This type of effect can be avoided by choosing s constants that are neither too sparse nor too dense.

 A method that has been shown to work well is to choose the constant s so that the hexadecimal digits or nibbles are different.
 This results in change in each 4-bit section of the Weyl sequence on each iteration of the RNG.
-The following constants are of this type: 0x8b5ad4cef9c2703b, 0xdbc8915fabd37257, 0x3a16e0c5540e9daf, 0xbf3ac427d39cb715.
-The digits are chosen so that the upper 8 are different and the lower 8 are different and then 1 is ored into the result to make the constant odd.
+The following constants are of this type: 0x9f32e1cbc5e1374b, 0x278c5a4d8419fe6b, 0x38ea2514b48de29f, 0x91c43526df517a8b.
+The digits are chosen so that the upper 8 are different and the lower 8 are different.
+Only non-zero digits are used and the least significant digit is chosen to be odd.
 Such constants have been tested extensively and produce good data.
-A utility called init\_rand\_digits which creates this type of constant is provided in the software download.
+A utility called init\_rand\_digits which creates this type of constant is provided in the software download\footnote{Software download available at http://mswsrng.wixsite.com/rand}.
 There are two methods for use.
 One may simply call init\_rand\_digits from the program to create the constant.
 Or one may use init\_rand\_digits offline to create an include file of constants that could be compiled into the program.
 The compiled in constants would make for a faster initialization.
 This routine has been verified to produce unique constants for input values ranging from 0 to 3 billion.
 Example usage is shown below:

 $ $ or if using pre-computed constants

 $ $ Note: x and w have been initialized non-zero so that a randomization occurs on the first iteration.
 This assures that as a set the first outputs from all streams should be random data.